uuqkun/FrontendDevReactjs-2-AchmadFurqonRachmadie/README.md

 ## API reference
 This project uses [Tripadvisor API](https://rapidapi.com/DataCrawler/api/tripadvisor16).
 - Current api call limit is 30/50 for one month
+- Contact me if data couldn't be fetched.
+I will get the new api key & token

 ## Installation